dth2/Achieving-the-EHE-incidence-reduction-goals-in-the-US-South/README.md

 The versions for all other R packages used for this analysis can be found in the renv.lock file

 # Data requirements
+The primary data sources for this analysis are ARTnet and the NSFG.
+The ARTnet data can be downloaded from the ARTnet repository after completing a data use agreement https://github.com/EpiModel/ArtNet.
+The NSFG is publicly available from the Centers for Disease Control and Prevention website https://www.cdc.gov/nchs/nsfg/nsfg_questionnaires.htm.
+The National Center for Health Statistics provides detailed guides for working with these data and options to download the data using SPSS, SAS, or STATA.
+For this study we opted to use the SPSS versions so the scripts for cleaning variable construction are written in SPSS code.